How I woke up

 But where some are scared, others feel no fear, and I was one of those others.
 So what if Kramer had the connections and money that came with his status as a current legislator?
 So what if he has the experience?
 So what if he’s ‘good enough’ by the average Democratic voter’s standards?
 So what if I’m secretly laughed and written off by the Democratic committees after they’re done ignoring me throughout the primary just because I filed outside the two parties?
 It doesn’t change the cold, hard facts, an election with only one candidate running is not an election at all!
 It’s an appointment, it’s a selection, it’s an erosion of what the democratic process means in the first place, and it’s not an accurate representation of my district’s interests.
 There’d be no debates, there’d be no platform building, there probably wouldn’t even be any campaigning except to fund-raise for the state party.

-And it’s not just his race either.
-I have looked at the list provided by the board of elections since the filing deadline passed for the two mainstream parties, and seen multiple state senate spots all over the state with no opposition.
+And it wasn’t just his race either.
+I looked at the list provided by the board of elections when the filing deadline passed for the two mainstream parties, and have seen multiple state senate spots all over the state with no opposition.
 It is the least contested position out of all the races in the state, with an implied hierarchy that latently came about from having state power centralized in the hands of legislative leadership and the governor.
 That has to change lest we find ourselves all at the complete mercy of outside interests because the leaders we choose to elect are either not powerful enough to stop them or too disinterested to care.

 I know this will seem like an impossible fight, but surrendering is what put the DREAMers in danger, got the corporate tax cuts, and put what little banking regulations we have on the chopping block in the time of the Trump administration.
+It’s what got our COVID relief funds cut, supply chains completely distorted resulting in shortages of essential supplies, and massive casualties from working conditions, riots, and environmental man-made hazards, even AFTER Biden and the rest of the Democrats retook control.
 All it takes is one voice to say to a long time unopposed official “I CAN do better than you!”, and others who were once too scared to speak up will start to follow.
 Already pretty much everyone I know in my local groups and club chapters have said they’ll vote for me come November, and these were the same people who were willing to settle for the Any Blue will Do argument all because they now have a choice.